 Skip to Content

-Siemens Chile was founded in the country in 1907.
-The Company is an active corporate citizen in Chile, and employees have shown strong commitment to Siemens’ volunteering programs, with activities involving schools, shelters, foundations, hospitals and reforestation.
+Siemens Chile was founded in 1907.
+The company is a good corporate citizen in Chile, and the Siemens Foundation has gained presence implementing the educational project Experimento+.
+The program covers the entire educational chain for science teaching and learning by experimentation.
+The company’s employees have shown strong commitment to Siemens’ volunteering programs, with activities involving shelters, hospitals and reforestation.